-Journaling topics are helpful to ignite the imagination and get those creative juices flowing freely, and students who begin the habit young are likelier to continue throughout their lives.
-Journal keeping is truly a gift that keeps on giving, helping teens to develop skills that will aid them in resolving conflict, coping with stress and balancing their mental health for decades to come.
+It’s a gift that keeps on giving, helping youngsters, pre-teens, teens, and adults to develop skills that will aid them in resolving conflict, coping with stress, and balancing their mental health for decades to come.

 So don’t wait!
 With this fun, imaginative collection of writing ideas, there is much to explore and to write about.
-Make sure to read through the following list of prompts and work them into your writing practice or classroom routine today!
+Make sure to read through our list of prompts and work them into your writing practice or classroom routine today.

-27 Fun Journal Writing Topics and Prompts for Young Writers
+27 Fun Journal Writing Topics and Prompts for Budding Writers

 - Why are friends so important?